Gengoroh Tagame: Early life and career

 Tagame was born in Kamakura on February 3, 1964, into a family distantly descended from samurai.
 The younger of two brothers, Tagame was forbidden from reading manga as a child with the exception of the works of Osamu Tezuka, which his parents believed had literary merit.
 He became exposed to a broader array of manga by reading shōnen (boys' comics) stories in barber shop waiting rooms, notably the works of horror authors Kazuo Umezu and Go Nagai, whose manga often featured violent and sexual themes.
 He began drawing as a child, and by middle school was drawing amateur comics for his classmates and teachers.
 In his early teens he began drawing pornographic manga after reading novels by the Marquis de Sade and discovering the magazine Renaissance, which re-printed material from underground BDSM manga zines; Tagame has remarked that he discovered his interest in BDSM before he realized he was gay.

 He became aware of his homosexuality after watching films featuring "naked and bound men" (such as the Italian Hercules series and Charlton Heston in Planet of the Apes) and discovering the gay men's magazine Sabu (magazine)|Sabu.
 He found that he was uninterested in stories in Sabu focused on romance, and drawn to stories that focused on sadomasochism.
 In high school Tagame began writing manga professionally, and contributed to the manga magazine June in 1982 under a pen name.
 June was a yaoi (male-male romance manga, also known as boys' love or BL) magazine that targeted a primarily female readership, and was noted for its avant-garde stories with complex plots and social realism; Tagame's first story in June focused on a "pretty boy who cross dresses" whose father is murdered by his boyfriend.
 Tagame struggled with his sexuality and interest in sadomasochism through high school, and did not come out until his freshman year of college.
+He came out to his parents later when, during a trip abroad, he sent them an email using his pseudonym, and upon returning to Japan his father searched for said pseudonym and found his biography on Wikipedia, where he was described as a gay erotic artist.